Onam Activities for Preschoolers 2025

 Conclusion

-You don’t have to be a Malayali to celebrate Onam!
-At EuroKids we believe that when children celebrate different festivals, they connect with kids from different backgrounds, and learn the importance of friendship and togetherness.
-Festivals are special days indeed, to celebrate tradition and heritage with happiness and harmony.
+You don’t have to be a Malayali to celebrate Onam or participate in these Onam activities!
+At EuroKids, we believe that when children celebrate different festivals, they connect with kids from different backgrounds and learn the importance of friendship and togetherness.
+Festivals are indeed special days, celebrating tradition and heritage with happiness and harmony.